RouninMedia/ashiva-changelog/README.md

      e.g. *before*, a Capsule might have had `['Markup']`, `['Styles']`, `['Scripts']` and then `['Markup'['CustomComponents']['Menu']`
           *but now*, a Capsule can have `['Markup']['Button_Markup']`, `['Markup']['Menu_Markup']`, `['Styles']['Button_Styles']`, `['Styles']['Menu_Styles']`, `['Scripts']['Button_Scripts']`, `['Scripts']['Menu_Scripts']`, `['Vectors']['Vectors']`

-     Amongst other things, this enables a much cleverer setup, where, what used to be two separate Capsules:
+     Amongst other things, this enables a much more flexible, more sophisticated setup, where, what used to be two separate Capsules:

        - `Ashiva_Open_Control_Pad` for the inital button; and then
        - `Ashiva_Control_Pad` for the asynchronously loaded interface